Totesmehgoat/Detection-Lab/README.md

 1. Now that we've explored new avenues that we've created and how to detect the malicious activity we want to see about doing something all attackers want and thats get CREDENTIALS.
 Run the command ``` procdump -n lsass.exe -s lsass.dmp ```
 2. In another lab I'll look into processing this lsass dump but for now its just an excercise to see how to get it from sliver server.

-3. Now we are going back to LimaCharlie to find a SENSITIVE_PROCESS_ACCESS event that will alert us of something that is likely to be out of the ordinary
+3. Now we are going back to LimaCharlie to find a SENSITIVE_PROCESS_ACCESS event that will alert us of something that is likely to be out of the ordinary.
 ![image](https://github.com/user-attachments/assets/b697416b-2eb9-489e-a746-c7ca22388f7c)

 4. Now that we found this type of activity and understand it to be malicious we need to detect anytime this happens and setup a D&R rule.
 Use the following button to make a D&R rule.
 ![image](https://github.com/user-attachments/assets/d425bb70-22d9-402a-b8a6-1bdda41e8e1d)
-5. When making the rule for this lab we can use
+5. When making the rule for this lab we can use.
 ```
 event: SENSITIVE_PROCESS_ACCESS
 op: ends with